News & Vision

 Art and Design

-One aspect of our school vision is that we value creativity.
-Our Art and Design Curriculum is one of the subjects where we strive to live out this part of our vision and aim for excellence.
+Our Art and Design Curriculum is one of the subjects where we strive to live out our school vision and 'aim for excellence'.

 INTENT

-At St. Paul's school, we aim to plan and teach inspiring, engaging and challenging Art and Design lessons which offer opportunities for creativity and expression and fuel the imagination of our pupils.
-We aim to offer pupils regular opportunities to acquire and develop their knowledge and skills to experiment, invent and create their own works of art and design.
+At St. Paul's school, we aim to plan and teach well-sequenced, engaging and challenging Art and Design lessons which offer opportunities for creativity and expression, as well as the building of core artistic skills and knowledge.

 At St. Paul's school we aim to ensure that all children: